Got AllStar and/or Echolink ?

 Download the ClearNode mobile application from Google Play or the iTunes App Store – search for “ClearNode” (one word).
 Go ahead and launch the app – the first thing you should see is the Registration/Login screen

-Enter your US FCC Amateur Radio Callsign and the “ClearNode Key” provided.
+Enter your Amateur Radio Callsign and the “ClearNode Key” provided.
 You’ll receive your ClearNode Key shortly after we ship your node to you.
 The ClearNode Key is long and complicated, we recommend using “copy & paste” – view the welcome email on your mobile device and copy from there.

 If everything checks out, you’ll be authenticated and the mobile app will navigate to a blank “Your Nodes” screen.